meteozond/pyjinja.tmbundle/README.md

-#Python Jinja syntax TextMate bundle#
+# Python Jinja syntax TextMate bundle #

 Jinja Python syntax highlight.
 Like for HTML but for Python.
+Adds some comfort for editing source-code generation python templates writen with jinja (*.pyjinja).

 ## IntelliJ ##